UNM-CARC/QuickBytes/parallelization_with Jupyterhub_using_mpi.md

 ## Check to see if the MPI communication world is of the expected size.
 It should be size 8 since we have 8 engines.

-Note we are running the Get_size command on each engine to make sure they all see the same MPI comm world
+Note we are running the Get_size command on each engine to make sure they all see the same MPI comm world. %px simply executes the code following it on each compute engine in parallel.

 ```python